IVANA CHUBBUCK STUDIO

 15. What is the financial commitment?

 It is a month to month fee.
 Classes meet once a week. $250 per month for the introductory and advanced classes, and $300 a month for master classes.
 If you start mid-month, it is pro-rated.
 Payment is due in full the first class of every month.
 When you first begin attending the studio, your payment is pro-rated for that month.
-We except cash, check, cashier check, money orders and Visa or MasterCard.
+We accept cash, wire and credit cards.

 16. What is the duration of the class?